 Setting Up Your Watercolor Workspace

 Setting up the watercolor workspace for efficiency and ease of use is a simple matter.
-If you’re a beginning watercolorist, you’ll minimize the possibility for possibly disastrous accidents by following my simple guidelines, as well as making your painting experience much more enjoyable and stress-free.
+If you’re a beginning watercolorist, you’ll minimize the possibility for possibly disastrous accidents by following these simple guidelines.
+As well your painting experience will be much more enjoyable and stress-free.

 Always have a checklist, even if it’s a mental one.
 Paper, brushes, palette, water, tissues, and any extra tools should be at hand, and arranged for maximum accessibility.

-On the right hand side, my paint palette is set in position closest to me.
-I find if I set it down with the same colors of paint in the same position each time, I’m never searching for a color or picking up the wrong color on my brush.
+On the right hand side, the paint palette is set in position close to the work area.
+I find if I set the palette down in the same position each time, I’m never searching for a color or picking up the wrong color on my brush.
 If you're lefthanded, set the palette on the left side.
 This position is important so you avoid reaching across the painting for water or paint, and inadvertently dripping paint from a freshly filled brush onto your work.

-Just above this, I set 2 water containers, one with clean water for mixing colors and one for rinsing out my brushes.
-I must admit, these often get confused, but you can at least start with clean water, and of course, you can always dump it out and start with fresh water.
+Just above this, set 2 water containers, one with clean water for mixing colors and one for rinsing out brushes.
+I must admit, these often get confused, but you can at least start with clean water, and of course, you can always dump it out and refill it with fresh water.
 Just don’t place your tea cup nearby…